cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 one member of this equivalence class at random and outputs the octet-string returned by I2OSP.
 (Notice that this is essentially the inverse of the hash\_to\_field procedure.)

+Finally, we note that in the expand\_message variants defined in this document ({{hashtofield-expand}}), the argument to every invocation of H (the underlying hash or extensible output function) is prepended with the domain separation tag DST.
+This ensures that invocations of H outside of hash\_to\_field can be separated from those inside of hash\_to\_field by prepending the outside invocations with a distinct domain separation tag.
+(Other expand\_message variants that follow the guidelines in
+{{hashtofield-expand-other}} should have similar properties; these SHOULD be analyzed on a case-by-case basis.)

 ## expand\_message\_md security {#security-considerations-expand-md}